-In response to this, the Government (GoN), Ministry of Local Development has given priority to improving access, by building roads and bridges connecting them.
+In response to this, the Government (GoN), Ministry of Federal Affairs and Local Development has given priority to improving access, by building roads and bridges connecting them.
 In this context, upon the GoN''s request, SDC agreed to provide a Technical Assistant (TA) to support the implementation of Local Roads Bridge Program (LRBP).
 Bilateral Agreement for Local Roads Bridge Program (LRBP) was signed on 23rd March 2011 between Government of Switzerland and Government of Nepal for the 1st phase.
 The duration of the 1st phase is 4 years from February 1, 2011 to November 30, 2014.

 Considering high priority to bridge construction work and its continuation, GoN and SDC extended 1st phase of LRBP till, May 31, 2016.

 Similarly LRBP 2nd Phase was signed on May 13, 2013 for 9 months period from June 01, 2016 to February 28, 2017.